Miele is a well-known brand in the appliance industry, and customers from all over the world seek out their products for household or commercial use.

 Miele Oven Light Stays Off

-The oven light is an incredibly useful tool to ensure your food is cooked properly.
+The oven light is a handy tool to ensure your food is cooked properly.

 However, at times, you will notice your oven’s light remaining off while it’s running.